Course Descriptions: Masters in Counseling Psychology

 Advanced Theories and Techniques: Human Sexuality CP 522, 1 Unit

-This course focuses on the development of a therapeutic approach that recognizes the diversity of human sexual expression, the assessment and treatment of psychosexual dysfunction with emphasis on resiliency and recovery-oriented care, and the study of physiological, psychological, and socio-cultural variables associated with sexual behavior and gender identity.
+This course focuses on the development of a therapeutic approach that appreciates the diversity of human sexual expression, advances the assessment and treatment of psychosexual dysfunction with emphasis on resiliency and recovery-oriented care, and examines the physiological, psychological, and socio-cultural variables associated with sexual behavior and gender identity.

 These courses will explore how the depth psychological traditions enhance community mental health service delivery.
 Each course builds upon the previous one, and must be taken in sequential order.
-They address the theories and skills required in contemporary community mental health settings, including recovery oriented treatment for people with severe mental illness, disaster and trauma response, services for survivors of abuse, case management, client advocacy and empowerment, home-based and school-based services, bilingual client services, a collaborative approach to treatment, and knowledge of community resources.
-These courses provide a practical overview of public and private systems of care and opportunities to meet with people with severe mental illness and their families.
+They address the theories and skills required in contemporary community mental health settings, including recovery-oriented treatment for people with severe mental illness, disaster and trauma response, services for survivors of abuse, case management, client advocacy and empowerment, home-based and school-based services, bilingual client services, a collaborative approach to treatment, and knowledge of community resources.
+These courses provide a practical overview of public and private systems of care as well as opportunities to explore populations with severe mental illness.
+Special attention is also paid to the assessment and treatment of acute suicidality and suicidal ideation.

 Professional Skills Development II.A., II.B., II.C., II.D.
 CP 665, .2 Unit; CP 666, .25 Unit; CP 667, .25 Unit; CP 668, .25 Unit

 The online Professional Skills Development II.A., II.B., II.C., and II.D. courses are designed to complement the Clinical Practice I, II, and III course lectures, experiential exercises, and assignments in which students continue to refine and apply the course curriculum and their assessment, diagnostic, and treatment skills to the approved and supervised practicum site experience within their community.
 Each course builds upon the previous one, and must be taken in sequential order.
-The supervised practicum integrates a multi-theoretical approach to psychotherapy through clinical application and provides students with an introduction to the scope and practice of Licensed Professional Clinical Counseling and Licensed Marriage and Family Therapy.
+The supervised practicum integrates a multi-theoretical approach to marriage and family therapy and professional clinical counseling through clinical application and provides students with an introduction to the scope and practice of Licensed Professional Clinical Counseling and Licensed Marriage and Family Therapy.

 Marriage, Family and Relationship Counseling I, II CP 601, CP 602, 3 Units each

-Students complete coursework in theories, principles, and methods of assessment, diagnosis, and treatment of marriage, domestic partnership, and family while developing a working knowledge of systems theory.
+Students complete coursework in theories, principles, and evidence-based/informed methods of assessment, diagnosis, and treatment of marriage, domestic partnership, and family while developing a working knowledge of systemic organization.
 Each course builds upon the previous one, and must be taken in sequential order.
-These courses examine how these theories and principles can be applied therapeutically with individuals, couples, same sex couples, families, children, adolescents, and groups to improve, restore, or maintain healthy relationships.
-Course content includes life span issues, genealogy, ethnicity, and cultural factors that affect individuals, couples, and families.
+These courses examine how these theories and principles can be applied therapeutically with individuals, couples, same sex couples, families, children, adolescents, and groups to improve, restore, and maintain resiliency in relationships.
+Course content includes life span issues, genealogy, ethnicity, and cultural factors that affect individuals, pre-marital couples, couples, and families.
+Students will develop and cultivate theoretical, metaphorical, and experiential knowledge for application in the context of relationship theory.
 The psychological, psychotherapeutic, and health implications that arise within couples, families, adolescence, adulthood, marriage, divorce, blended families, intercultural families, and step parenting are also investigated.
 Students learn to integrate depth psychology as it applies to marriage and family therapy and professional clinical counseling.

 These courses cover psychological assessment, appraisal, and testing of children, adults, couples, and families, including basic concepts of standardized and non-standardized tests, norm-referenced and criterion referenced assessment, statistical concepts, test theory and construction, and the appropriate and ethical use of assessment for those from diverse backgrounds and within diverse settings including community mental health.
 Each course builds upon the previous one, and must be taken in sequential order.
 Coursework includes how to select, administer, score, and interpret tests, instruments, and other tools designed to measure attributes, abilities, aptitude, achievement, interests, personal characteristics, disabilities, and mental, emotional functioning and behavior.
 Students are familiarized with neuro-psychological tests, intelligence and personality tests, and psychological reports.
 Qualitative analysis and mythic inquiry are explored within a depth psychological perspective.

-Theories, skills, and techniques of bio-psycho-social therapy for substance abuse are studied in these courses.
+Theories, skills, and techniques of bio-psycho-social therapy for substance use disorders are studied in these courses.
 Each course builds upon the previous one, and must be taken in sequential order.
-Students learn models for assessment, diagnosis, and treatment of drug and alcohol abuse, addiction, and co-occurring disorders.
-Coursework includes the study of at-risk populations, community resources, the role of support persons and support systems, follow-up programs for the affected person and family, methods for prevention and relapse prevention, and the legal and medical issues related to substance abuse.
-Students learn how to work with both sides of the therapeutic relationship and through motivational interviewing techniques to increase conditions which support change in substance abusers.
-The relationship of alcohol to spirits and the drug experience, articulated in symbols and mythological motifs, allows for the study of substance use and abuse in psychological depth.
+Students learn models for assessment, diagnosis, and treatment of substance use disorders, behavioral addiction, and co-occurring disorders.
+Coursework includes the study of at-risk populations, community resources, the role of support persons and support systems, follow-up programs for the affected person and family, methods for prevention and relapse prevention, and the legal and medical issues related to substance use disorders and behavioral addictions.
+Students learn how to work with both sides of the therapeutic relationship and through motivational interviewing techniques to increase conditions which support change in substance user.
+The relationship of alcohol and drugs to the functions of the psyche allows for the study of substance use and abuse in psychological depth.

 Child Psychotherapy CP 532, 1.5 Units